edit

 Although it’s a mechanical system a governor can be seen as automating a role that a human would have traditionally played.
 It is an early example of artificial intelligence.

-Two principle differences exist between the centrifugal governor and artificial intelligence systems of today.
+Two principal differences exist between the centrifugal governor and artificial intelligence systems of today.

 2. The parameters of the governor were set by hand, our modern artificial intelligence systems have their parameters set by data.